Article updated on May 3, 2021

 - They mostly stalk and ambush their prey.
 They get as close as possible and strike with a jump and a bite in the neck which is often fatal.
 In some occasions, a leopard in tree can fall onto its prey to kill it.

-- Their diet is extremely varied and more than 90 different species of prey have been identified (from tiny dung beetles to birds to rock dassies and even large elands!).
+- Their diet is extremely varied and more than 90 different species of prey have been identified (from tiny dung beetles to birds, from fish to rock dassies and even large elands!).

-- Leopards tend to drag their kill up in a tree to prevent scavengers from eating it, and although it requires great effort, they can drag up to 3 times their body weight up in a tree.
+- Leopards tend to drag their kill up in a tree quickly to prevent scavengers from eating it (they are often followed by hyenas that can easily steal their prey), and although it requires great effort, they can drag up to 3 times their body weight up in a tree.

 How do leopards communicate?

 - Males mark their territory by spraying their scent on many trees and bushes.
-If you sweet popcorn, on your game drive, one is not far…
+If you smell sweet popcorn on your game drive, the leopard is not far…

-- To mark their territory, they also let out loud calls which sounds a bit like sawing a large log of wood.
+- To mark their territory, leopards also let out loud calls which sound a bit like sawing a large log of wood.

 Kruger park, sunset.
-We are standing at the rear of our game drive vehicle, staring at the branch on which a recently killed baby warthog hangs.
+We are standing at the rear of our game drive vehicle, staring at the branch on which a lifeless warthog piglet hangs.
 The young leopard is not far, but where?
+Take a really good look!
 Can you spot it in this photo?

 For your best chances of leopard spotting in Africa during the day: scan the larger branches of trees for a tail (up to one meter long) hanging with a white tip.
-Leopards love snoozing up in trees during the day!
-Scan the thickets for their spots: leopards are extremely well camouflaged and as they are shy, they know how to hide from you really well (careful: this does not mean they are scared of you).
+On hot days they will look for branches that will provide them with shade.
+Protected from other predators, they just love snoozing part of their day up there!
+Apart from scanning the trees make sure to scan the thickets for their spots: leopards are extremely well camouflaged and as they are shy, they know how to hide from you really well (careful: this does not mean they are scared of you).
 Consider yourself extremely lucky when you observe one of these powerful animals!

 - Check out this interactive map for the specific details to help you plan your trip and more articles and photos (zoom out) about the area!
 Here is a short tutorial to download it.